SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

 5. Hardcoded Protocols
     - Usig numerical values for Protocols instead of constants makes the code harder to maintain.
+6. No Rate Limiting or Throttling
+    - Risk: High packet capture rates can overwhelm the script.
+    - Fix:
+        - Throttle packet processing using a delay:
+       > import time
+       > time.sleep(0.01)
 ```
 ## Recommendations
 ```